Cre4T3Tiv3/weather-history-api/README.md

 ## Documentation

-For a detailed guide on setting up, using, and contributing to this project, please refer to our [Wiki](https://github.com/Cre4T3Tiv3/weather-history-api/wiki).
+For a detailed guide on setting up, using, and contributing to this project, please refer to the [Wiki](https://github.com/Cre4T3Tiv3/weather-history-api/wiki).

 ## How to Use